 In the meantime, you can help to make sure that your teams are equipped with facts, and not operating with fear or unconscious bias regarding how this virus is spread, or who is affected.
 As of April 6, 2020, the virus has killed over 71,000 people globally (click on the link for the latest numbers).
 By comparison, each year 290,000 to 650,000 people typically die of the flu.
 For more information on what distinguishes COVID-19, click here.

-As an inclusive leader, what do I need to watch out for with the COVID-19 Spread?
+As an inclusive leader, what do I need to watch out for with the COVID-19 spread?

 Are you suggesting that I disregard my health and that of my family/friends, because my temporary aversion to mingling with people who are more likely to have contact with people who have been in China (a country at the epicenter of the virus outbreak) is somehow unfairly ‘biased’?

-What can I do if I see someone being mistreated or hear biased statements?
+As an ally, what can I do if I see someone being mistreated or hear biased statements?

 As an inclusive leader, you should keep in mind your commitments to diversity, equity and inclusion… and ensure that you are responding appropriately to discrimination, as well as to subtler microaggressions.
-In the many trainings that our firm LCW offers on how to mitigate unconscious bias and build a culture of inclusion, we emphasize that to say nothing when such instances arise serves to condone the discrimination or microaggression.
+In the many trainings that our firm, LCW, offers on how to mitigate unconscious bias and build a culture of inclusion, we emphasize that, to say nothing when such instances arise, serves to condone the discrimination or microaggression.
 Practice speaking up, and if you don’t know what to say, start by asking the person who made the comment “Really?
 What do you mean by that?”